BykadorovR/AndroidGame/README.md

 4) Right click on AndroidClient and press properties.
 Choose Android -> Add -> AndEngine
 5) Go to properties->java build path -> libraries and change wrong andEngine  library

+Run build.bat for server

+Set IP adress of server (from ipconfig) and start android application